HOA Governing Documents Hierarchy: Which One Wins?

 2. The Recorded Declaration (CC&Rs)

-The declaration — commonly called the CC&Rs (Covenants, Conditions & Restrictions) — is the foundational governing document.
-It's recorded in the county land records and runs with the land, meaning it binds every subsequent owner.
+The declaration, usually called the CC&Rs (Covenants, Conditions & Restrictions), is the primary governing document.
+It's recorded in the county land records and runs with the land.
+That means it binds every owner who comes after, whether they read it or not.

 - •Use restrictions (what you can and can't do with your property)